SaurabhChandravanshi/SQL-Simulator/README.md

 npm run dev
 ```

+## Using It Efficiently

+- Shortcuts: Run (Cmd/Ctrl+Enter), New (Cmd/Ctrl+N), Close (Cmd/Ctrl+W), Clear (Cmd/Ctrl+L), Open palette (Cmd/Ctrl+K)
+- Command palette: hit Cmd/Ctrl+K, then type or click Run/New/Clear/Close
+- History: Back/Forward buttons in the editor toolbar navigate snapshots captured when you press Run
+- Columns: use the Columns dropdown to toggle visibility; filters appear under headers
+- Export: use Export CSV in the results toolbar to download what you see

 ## Notes for Reviewers

 - No backend or query engine is used; results are simulated per brief